plone/documentation/docs/classic-ui/static-resources.md

     The `depends` attribute may be assigned the value of `all`, making this bundle render last, after all other bundles.
     The `all` value lets you load CSS files after the automatically added theme resources and override CSS declarations from your own custom CSS files.

-    If you set multiple bundles to `all`, then these bundles will render in the order in which you define them.
+    If you set multiple bundles to `all`, then these bundles will render in alphabetical order by its name.

     ```{note}
     You can also add custom CSS through-the-web via the {guilabel}`Theming` control panel, under {menuselection}`Site Setup --> Theming --> Advanced settings --> Custom Styles`.